ArtemisRex22/startup/notes.md

 Object
 Null
 JSON is always encoded with UTF-8, this allows for the representation of global data.
+You can convert JSON to nd from JS using the JSON.parse and JSON.stringify functions
+Rest:
+    JS provides the rest syntax to make making a function with an unknown number of parameters easier.
+To turn the last parameter of any function into a rest parameter you prefix it with three periods.
+You can call it with any number of parameters and they are all automatically combined inton an array.
+Spread:
+    Does the opposite of rest, it takes an object that is iterable, and expands it into a function's parameters.
+Destructuring:
+    The process of pulling individual items out of an existing one.
+Scope:
+    Global
+    Module
+    Function
+    Block
+Generally you will use const to declare a variable This represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
+The this variable is automatically declared and you can reference this anywhere in a JS program.
+When this is used outside of a function it refers to the global this object which is the browser's window object.
+If used inside a function, it refers to the object that owns that function.
+If used inside an object it refers to the object.
 # 4.4
 Document object model (DOM)
 Event handlers